marksands/MSSoundEngine/README.md

 	NSMutableArray *filenames = [[NSMutableArray alloc] initWithCapacity:1];
 	[filenames addObject:filePath];

-Instantiate a new Balto object, initializing with the array of filenames and its capacity.
+Instantiate a new Balto object, initializing with the array of filenames.

-	Balto *Player = [[Balto alloc] initWithFiles:filenames andSize:1];
+	Balto *Player = [[Balto alloc] initWithFiles:filenames];

 Play the theme song optionally setting the loop flag to true.
 And when we're finished, we stop the player and  do some cleanup.

 	[Player Play:THEME andLooping:YES];

 	// ...

 	[Player Stop];
 	[Player release];